AkshathaPrasanna/MutVis/README.md

-# Running MutVis for variant calling
+# Running MutVis-Variant calling

-Here is an overview of the Snakemake rule graph:
+Here is an overview of the Snakemake rule graph for variant calling:

 ![dag3](https://user-images.githubusercontent.com/53608357/99771365-0a3a9200-2b2f-11eb-9192-a80931e85b8d.png)